Brazil's Rousseff calls for constitutional vote to quell protests

 The recent peak of the mostly peaceful demonstrations came on Thursday, when about a million people took to the streets across Brazil with occasional flashes of violence and vandalism.

-The days since then have been calmer but social media points to another round of protests surrounding a Wednesday soccer match between Brazil and Uruguay in the city of Belo Horizonte.
+The days since then have been calmer but social media points to another round of protests surrounding a Wednesday football match between Brazil and Uruguay in the city of Belo Horizonte.

 The demands for better public services have raised concerns about looser government spending, which Rousseff sought to head off by introducing her agenda on Monday with a call for fiscal discipline.